 - 18,900 to 31,200 flu deaths

 Flu spreads most easily when an infected person coughs, talks, or sneezes and the flu virus, through tiny droplets, lands in the nose or mouth of someone standing close by.
 Recovery from the flu can be challenging, especially for those in high-risk categories.

-According to Dr. Jason Bowling, medical director of infection control and prevention at University Health System, for some people it’s more than a nuisance disease.
+According to Dr. Jason Bowling, medical director of infection control and prevention at University Health System, for some people, it’s more than a nuisance disease.
 “Every year there are people who die from the flu.
 It’s a serious illness and even young people can get critically ill with Influenza.
 It’s important to note that 80 percent of the kids that died from influenza last flu season were unvaccinated,” he said.

 Get vaccinated – protect yourself and those around you

-University Health System’s Chief Medical Officer Dr. Bryan Alsip advises, “Getting a flu shot is the smart thing to do.
+University Health System’s Chief Medical Officer Dr. Bryan Alsip advises, “Getting a flu shot is a smart thing to do.
 It’s the best protection against becoming ill with influenza and to prevent others from getting the flu, particularly those who cannot receive the vaccine due to a medical contraindication.”